Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Approach

-\paragraph{World model generation} In our approach, the world model is an ontology tree in first-order logic.
-Each node in the ontology tree is a concept (e.g. \bluett{cat}) with properties (e.g. \bluett{All cats are cute}, or equivalently in logical form {\(\forall x(\texttt{cat}(x) \rightarrow \texttt{cute}(x)) \)}) and members (e.g. \bluett{Amy is a cat}, or equivalently in logical forms, { \texttt{cat(Amy)}}).
-Each edge in the ontology tree denotes a subtype relationship (e.g., the \bluett{ragdoll} node being a child of the \bluett{cat} node implies \bluett{Each ragdoll is a cat}, or equivalently in logical form, { \(\forall x (\texttt{ragdoll}(x)\rightarrow\texttt{cat}(x))\)}).
+In our approach, the world model is an ontology tree in first-order logic.
+Each node in the ontology tree is a concept (e.g. \bluett{cat}) with properties (e.g. \bluett{All cats are cute} ) and members (e.g. \bluett{Amy is a cat}).
+Each edge in the ontology tree denotes a subtype relationship (e.g., the \bluett{ragdoll} node being a child of the \bluett{cat} node implies \bluett{Each ragdoll is a cat}).

 We first generate the topology of the ontology tree with the height as a controllable parameter.
-Each non-leaf node has two or three child nodes.
+Each non-leaf node has a set of child nodes.
 The height of the ontology tree is a variable that characterizes the complexity of the world model.
-We then make two passes of the tree in level order traversal.
-In the first pass, for each node, we allocate a concept name, three properties,\footnote{The properties can also be negated properties, e.g., \bluett{All cats are not slow}.} and three members.
+We then make two passes over the tree using level-order traversal.
+In the first pass, for each node, we allocate a concept name, properties, and members \footnote{The properties can also be negated, e.g., \bluett{All cats are not slow}, which corresponds to the logical form \(\forall x(\bluett{cat}(x) \rightarrow \neg\bluett{slow}(x))\) (negation always takes narrow scope).
+The number of properties, members, and child nodes follows a zipf distribution with \(a=3\).}.
 After the first pass, we have a \emph{complete} world model with three types of axioms: \begin{enumerate*}[label=(\arabic*),itemsep=0pt] \item properties (e.g., \bluett{All cats are cute}), \item membership relations (e.g., \bluett{Amy is a cat}), \item subtype relations (e.g., \bluett{Each ragdoll is a cat}). \end{enumerate*} In the second pass, we randomly mark some axioms as hidden.
-These axioms are the ground truth hypotheses.
+These axioms are the ground-truth hypotheses.
 After the second pass, we have an \emph{incomplete} world model.